 The proposed extension of the Bayshore Bikeway along the frontage of the CVBMP will have a paved width of approximately 12 feet, and will allow for two-way bicycle travel, with minimal crossings of vehicular roadways.
-The alignment of the path will be routed to serve the proposed Resort Conference Center (RCC), new commercial harbor/marinas, and the commercial/residential areas.
+The alignment of the path will be routed to serve the proposed harbor/marinas, Center (RCC), commercial and the Resort Conference new commercial/residential areas.
 The specific alignment of the loop will be determined at the time that the project and roadways are designed.
 The proposed extension will be constructed as the CVBMP roadway improvements are constructed.
 The proposed extension will also connect to downtown Chula Vista via Class II bike lanes along the new F Street to the existing F Street overcrossing of I-5 (see Exhibit 3, Bayshore Bikeway).